-Marine archaeologists have recovered ancient treasures from the rreckage of Lord Elgin’s ship “Mentor” that sunk off Kythira in 1802.
+Marine archaeologists have recovered ancient treasures from Lord Elgin’s ship “Mentor” which sunk off Kythira in 1802.

 More than 200 years after its devastating wreck, marine archaeologists have recovered gold jewellery, cookware, and chess pieces from the remains of the ship that belonged to Lord Elgin, researchers in Greece announced this week.
 The double-masted ship carried the looted Parthenon marbles and scores of other antiquities from Greece in 1802.

-Following the wreck, all 12 passengers and crew members were rescued by a ship called “Anikitos”, and Lord Elgin scrambled together a salvage mission for his precious bounty.
-Although the Parthenon marbles were recovered and sent on to Malta, ultimately ending up at the British Museum—much was left on the sea floor.
+Following the wreck, all 12 passengers and crew members were rescued by a ship called "Anikitos", and Lord Elgin scrambled together a salvage mission for his precious bounty.
+Although the Parthenon marbles were recovered and sent to Malta, ultimately ending up at the British Museum—much was left on the seafloor.

-A mission in 2011 turned up nothing more from the Mentor wreckage, but subsequent maritime ventures in 2015 and 2016 successfully recovered three amphorae handles dating to the third century BCE, small stone vessels, and later a cache of ancient coins, jewels, statues, porcelain, and other objects.
+A mission in 2011 turned up nothing more from the Mentor wreckage.
+Still, subsequent maritime ventures in 2015 and 2016 successfully recovered three amphorae handles dating to the third century BCE, small stone vessels, and later a cache of ancient coins, jewels, statues, porcelain, and other objects.
 The most recent mission, carried out between August 27 and September 15, was led by chief archaeologist Dimitris Kourkoumelis and a crew from Greece’s Euphorate for Underwater Antiquities.
-It involved cleaning the surviving parts of the ship as well as retrieving the movable objects from the wreck.
+It involved cleaning the surviving parts of the ship and retrieving the movable objects from the wreck.